 - Make sure you discuss your affiliation in the country.
 This is extremely important; you will not be successful without a (preferably strong) affiliation

 - Again, Fulbright is a cultural grant.
 Discuss how you will (might?) use your time in country to build deeper connections to the people there.
-This can include volunteering, presenting papers at conferences inside, working as an affiliated researcher on a topic relevant to your own, etc. Make sure you connect those back to the purpose of your overall grant.
+This can include volunteering, presenting papers at conferences in-country or in the region (for example, at the regional Fulbright meeting), working as an affiliated researcher on a topic relevant to your own, etc. Make sure you connect those back to the purpose of your overall grant.